 What is the difference between mental health and behavioral health?
 These two terms are often used synonymously, however the former is often directed to a psychiatrist and may need psychotropic medications, the later can often be treated with a psychotherapist and may or may not need psychotropic medications.

 What does it mean to be trauma informed?
 Trauma informed care in the medical field may appear to be a buzz word.
 It means working within a holistic framework of recognizing, understanding, and responding to the effects of trauma in the person.
-Past trauma is quit commonly found in most aspects of mental or behavioral health problems.
+Past trauma is commonly found in most aspects of mental or behavioral health problems.
 A trauma informed therapist will understand the complex impact of trauma on the client's suffering and how it impacts their ability to cope.
-The feeling of emotional and physiological safety of the client is the priority of the therapist.
+The feeling of emotional and physiological safety of the client is always the priority of any therapist.

 Mood Disorders